gohugoio/hugoThemesSiteBuilder/README.md

 # Hugo themes

 This repository contains a list of themes developed by the Hugo community, which can be accessed at [themes.gohugo.io](https://themes.gohugo.io/).
-For any queries, refer to the [FAQ](#faq) section provided below.
+For any queries, refer to the [FAQ](#faq) section below.

 [![Netlify Status](https://api.netlify.com/api/v1/badges/58968044-3238-424c-b9b6-e0d00733890c/deploy-status)](https://app.netlify.com/sites/hugothemes/deploys)